runatlantis/terraform-gce-atlantis/README.md

 ## Hyperdisk Support

-Hyperdisk storage is required for the following machine series: **C4A, C4D, H4D, X4, M4, A4X, A4, A3 Ultra, and A3 Mega**.
+Hyperdisk storage is required for the following machine series: **C4D, H4D, X4, M4, A3 Ultra, and A3 Mega**.
 The module automatically detects these machine types and switches both the boot disk and persistent data disk to `hyperdisk-balanced` when no override is provided, so Hyperdisk-only workloads work out of the box.

 To force a different Hyperdisk flavor you can set `persistent_disk_type` or the new `boot_disk_type` variable to values such as `hyperdisk-extreme`.
 The `persistent_disk_type` validation prevents `pd-*` disks from being combined with the Hyperdisk-only families, which helps catch mistakes early.

-See [`examples/c4a-machine`](examples/c4a-machine) for a complete configuration using the `c4a-standard-4` machine type along with guidance on optional overrides.
+**Note:** ARM64 machine types (C4A, A4X, A4, T2A, T2D) are **not supported** because Atlantis does not run on ARM64 architecture.
+Please use x86-64 machine types instead.

 ## Prerequisites